 Back in February, I received a polite and informative email from the Travis team on their new device and an invite to meet them at MWC, which I could not attend this year!

 I read through their press kit and followed them across social media to learn more and was ready to post when I decided to do a week of “Indiegogo Specials”, and you can’t do that and not cover the Travis!

 Now, I know I often stress the importance of the smartphone being the centre of our tech world.
 With the right app or add-on accessory, the smartphone can achieve pretty much anything.
 Yet the Travis, as a standalone device, has no need for your smartphone, and that is refreshingly welcome when you see what it delivers!

 There are no stand-out buttons, instead, touch surface controls are activated by a tap or swipe.
 This gives the Travis a smooth and sleek pebble-like finish that fits easily in your pocket.

 Despite the small dimensions, the Travis conceals tech that makes it a truly smart device.

 Under the shell is a range of technology that makes using the Travis easy for all!

-The battery can sit idle in standby mode for 7 days, but when in use can last for 12 hours in offline mode and up to 6 in online mode.
-Yes you read that right, online.
+The battery can sit idle in standby mode for 7 days, but when in use, it can last for 12 hours in offline mode and up to 6 in online mode.
+Yes, you read that right, online.
 There is Wifi connectivity and a SIM card slot.
 The device can translate 20 languages in offline mode and a further 80 when online.